mpoletiek/quai-token-dapp/README.md

 - Balance updates automatically after transactions

 #### Transferring Tokens
+1. Navigate to the Main tab
-1. Enter the recipient's address
+2. Enter the recipient's address
-2. Specify the amount to transfer
+3. Specify the amount to transfer
-3. Click "Transfer Tokens"
+4. Click "Transfer Tokens"
-4. Confirm the transaction in your wallet
+5. Confirm the transaction in your wallet

 #### Owner Functions (Contract Owner Only)
 - **Mint Tokens**: Create new tokens and send them to any address